UPPMAX/UPPMAX-documentation/docs/getting_started/login.md

     If you need to do more intense calculations interactively, [use an interactive node](../cluster_guides/start_interactive_node_on_rackham.md).

-Other things to log in to, shown for completess:
+Other things to log in to, shown for completeness:

 - [Login to Dardel](login_dardel.md) (this is not an UPPMAX cluster)
 - [Login to Transit](../cluster_guides/login_transit.md) (this is an UPPMAX service, not a cluster)